Homemade Challah Bread. What can I say?

 Brush bread again with egg wash.
 At this point, you can also sprinkle the bread with some sesame seeds.

 Bake loaf for about 15 minutes.
 Rotate pan.
-Continue to bake for another 30 minutes or so.
+Continue to bake for another 15 minutes or so.
+Make sure to check every 5 minutes after you rotate the pan.

 Bread will be a deep golden color and the center should register between 190F and 200F.